 The fire behavior layers for flame length and rate of spread were obtained from the FlamMap fire behavior modeling performed for the county-level hazard assessment for the peak fire season modeling scenario.
 Burn probability is defined as the likelihood that a given location on a landscape will burn if provided an ignition.
-Burn probability data were obtained using the Randig module withinFlamMap for the same peak fire season modeling scenario (see Table 10.
+Burn probability data were obtained using the Randig module within FlamMap for the same peak fire season modeling scenario (see Table 10).
 Fire history data were acquired from CAL FIRE from 1970 through 2020 (a subset of the same data set shown in Figure 8).
-The land parcel and building footprint data were acquired from the Marin County tax assessor's records for 2019.
-The input data layers were processed using ESRI's ArcGIS geospatial processing software.
-Figure 23 of the CWPP shows the steps used to process the input data files and develop the parcel-level fire hazard maps.
+The land parcel and building footprint data were acquired from the Marin County tax assessor's records.

+geospatial processing software.
+Figure 14 shows the steps used to process the input data files and develop the parcel-level fire hazard maps.